Search prices First class $100.00 - Each additional class $80.00

 In Turkey, trademark protection and rights are obtained through registration, although in some very specific cases extensive prior use of the trademark may grant some rights.
 Trademark registration applications must be filed through the Turkish Patent Institute (TPE).

 Turkey is also a member state to the Madrid Protocol.
 Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.
-For further information regarding our services for trademark filing through the Madrid System click here.
+We offer services for trademark filing through the Madrid System.

 It is not necessary for a trademark to be in use at the time of application or registration.
 However, prior use may be useful as it can help overcome an objection raised on the grounds of lack of distinctiveness.